The Calderon Problem Revisited: Reconstruction With Resonant Perturbations: Appendix - Proofs of auxiliary results

 which can be rewritten using the notations

 as

-The goal of the next lemma is to prove that the second term on the L.H.S converges, in $\mathbb{L}^{1}(\Omega)$, to a function which belongs to the range of the Newtonian operator. \begin{lemma} We have the following estimation
+The goal of the next lemma is to prove that the second term on the L.H.S converges, in $\mathbb{L}^{2}(\Omega)$, to a function which belongs to the range of the Newtonian operator $\mathscr{N}(\cdot)$, see $(\ref{DefNewG})$ for its definition. \begin{lemma} We set